christiansatumich/Announcements/README.md

 ## 🔁 Recurring
 - 📖 **10 at 10 | Bible Reading**
-    - Every Mon-Fri at 10PM on Zoom, starting Jan 12.
+    - Every Mon-Fri at 10PM on Zoom, starting Jan 12 with Matthew 1.
 Read the Bible Mon-Fri for 10 mins at 10pm on Zoom.
 Short 'n sweet.
 Use any Bible version.
 Look out for prizes throughout the semester! 🎁
     - [Click here to join the group chat!](https://chat.whatsapp.com/IV5vuoQcyTI5BX6ey9QcLt)
 - 🙌 **Sunday Service**
     - 11AM - 12PM at [1001 Green Rd](https://maps.app.goo.gl/oLEnSGYD7tf69Gjz7).
 Rides are available!